Derivation of the Variational Bayes Equations: The Variational Free Energy: Log-Likelihood Expectation and Entropy

 Friston identifies an entropy term $H$ (using this notation, common to information theory, rather than the more classic thermodynamic notation $S$), and we desire that it be equivalent to Beal's term, as expressed previously in Eqn.~\ref{eqn:desired-equiv-for-H}, which we restate here (using Beal's notation) as

 which we can also write (using Friston's notation) as

 We recall that the fundamental definition for the entropy of a system is given (see Appendix \ref{sec:Appendix-var-FE-enthalpy-entropy}) as

 where $P_n$ refers to the probability of a unit being in energy state $n$.
 This is a classic entropy formulation, and we see it replicated in Eqn.~\ref{eqn:desired-equiv-for-H}.
-The thing that we wish to carefully note is that in Eqn.~\ref{eqn:desired-equiv-for-H}, even though the entropy is being expressed as a function of $ q({x_i})$ (using Beal's notation) or $q(\tilde{\psi}|\tilde{r})$ (using Friston's notation), the units that are being summed (or integrated) are those in the model, not in the external system.
-Thus, $H$ is a function of the model system represented by $q$.
+The thing that we wish to carefully note is that in Eqn.~\ref{eqn:desired-equiv-for-H}, given that the entropy is being expressed as a function of $ q({x_i})$ (using Beal's notation) or $q(\tilde{\psi}|\tilde{r})$ (using Friston's notation), the units that are being summed (or integrated) are those in the model-distribution of the external system $\tilde{\psi}$, as conditioned on the units in the internal system $\tilde{r}$.
+Thus, $H$ is a function of (the model of) the external system represented by $q$.

 Very specifically, when it comes to evaluating this function, we would not need a distribution over all possible states in the model.
 Rather, the computational engine which this Technical Report envisions is one in which the external and internal systems separately come to free energy minima.
-Thus, when that minimum point is achieved, there would be a single existent value for $q$; the one which represents the free energy-minimized state for a given set of parameters $\theta$.
+Thus, when that minimum point is achieved, there would be a single existent value for $p$; the one which represents the free energy-minimized state for a given set of parameters $\theta$.
+This would then lead (via sensory and active units) to a similarly free energy-mininized $q$.

 Friston (personal communication) notes that ``A complementary perspective on this computational saving follows from Feynman's original motivation; namely, that we have converted a very difficult integration problem into an easy optimization problem.
 Here, the optimization problem simply entails minimizing variational free energy.''

-\subsection{Equivalence of the enthalpy expressions}
+\subsection{Equivalence of the Enthalpy Expressions}

 Finally, we wish to show the equivalence between the enthalpy terms.
 The word ``enthalpy'' may be a misnomer here, but is being used in the classic sense of thermodynamics, in which (see Appendix \ref{sec:Fund-thermo-concepts}) the free energy $F$ is equal to the enthalpy $H$ (which is the classic notation for enthalpy, although $U$ is sometimes used, depending on the version of free energy being described) minus the temperature $T$ times the entropy $S$, or (in the case of this manuscript as well as in Friston's work and most information theoretic works) $H$.